2025 Best Victoria Christmas Activities to Do this Season

 The Inner Harbour in Victoria shines bright during the holidays, with many buildings around the waterfront adorned in Christmas lights.
 Stroll along the harbour and enjoy the view, or board a holiday-lit harbour ferry to see the decorations from the water.
 You’ll catch the Empress Hotel and the Legislature Buildings aglow, creating a picturesque holiday scene perfect for photos.

-7. Horse-Drawn Trolly Rides
+7. Horse-Drawn Trolley Rides

 Experience Victoria’s holiday charm from a different perspective with horse-drawn trolley rides through downtown.
 Offered on select days, these festive rides are a nostalgic way to take in the decorated storefronts, cobbled streets, and historic architecture of the city’s core.
 Snuggle up under warm blankets and soak in the sights of downtown Victoria as you listen to carolers serenading the streets.